-Schrödinger tried to explain quantum theory in physical terms but failed, as have all who have tried since.
-Quantum theory describes what isn’t physically possible as quantum states that disappear at will ignore physical permanence; entangled effects that occur instantly over any distance ignore the speed of light limit; and superposed states that co-exist in physically opposite ways ignore physical incompatibility.
-The world that quantum theory describes can’t possibly be physical.
+Schrödinger tried to explain quantum theory in physical terms but failed, as have all who have tried the same since.
+What quantum theory describes isn’t physically possible: quantum states that disappear at will ignore physical permanence; entangled effects that occur instantly over any distance ignore the speed of light limit; and superposed states that co-exist in physical contradictions ignore physical limits.
 A quantum wave can spread across a galaxy then instantly collapse to a point but:

 “How can something real disappear instantaneously?”
 (Barbour, 1999) p200

-When Pauli and Born defined the quantum amplitude as the probability of physical existence, physics ceased to be about anything physical at all:
+When Pauli and Born defined the quantum wave amplitude as a probability of physical existence, physics ceased to be about anything physical at all:

 “For the first time in physics, we have an equation that allows us to describe the behavior of objects in the universe with astounding accuracy, but for which one of the mathematical objects of the theory, the quantum field y, apparently does not correspond to any known physical quantity.”
 (Oerter, 2006) p89

 That quantum theory predicts physical reality gives thequantum paradox, that what isn’t real physically predicts what is, so can the unreal cause the real?
 As one theoretical physicist says:

 “Can something that affects real events … itself be unreal?”
 (Zeh, 2004) p4.

 For over a century, physics has faced this paradox like a deer in headlights, attracted by the quantum brilliance but afraid to abandon the orthodox stance of physical realism.